adaobin/adaobin.github.io/README.md

 # Adaobi Nwankwo's Webpage
 This is a page where I'll share some information and the work I am doing in Biostatistics/Bioinformatics.
 So far, I've done some work to analyze data on penguins, and I've done some work with Lemurs.
+I'll also share some information about myself and my goals.

 ## About me
 Hello, my name is Adaobi Nwankwo